 The most important thing I’ve learned as a beginning blogger is that you have to treat blogging like a business, even if making money from it isn’t on your radar.

-That goes back to what I talked about in the beginning.
 Building a blog as a business is all about time, effort and planning.
 You have to be prepared to not get the results you were expecting and bounce back ready to try something else.

 And here’s the hardest truth of all: some beginning bloggers won’t make it.